e4lejandr0/e4lejandr0.github.io/_posts/2018-10-15-profiling_with_gprof.md

 ```bash
 $ gcc cp.c -pg -o cp
 ```
-Then we need to run the program as usual, this will generate a `gmon.out` file which contains all the statistics we need.
+Then we need to run the program as usual; this will generate a `gmon.out` file which contains all the statistics we need.
 We can read the `gmon.out` file by using the `gprof` command and passing the related executable to it.